tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ## What are you (a)waiting for

 At this point, all of our tests have only used the `await` proxy method.
 Since this method will block our main thread until it's complete, we aren't sending multiple requests to multiple objects at a time.
-This does seem like it would make it easier to re-use the same thread.
+This does seem like it would make it easier to reuse the same thread.
 Do we see the same behavior with `async`?

 Let's start with our `async` action.
-This will run the `hello` method through the `async` proxy on our _existing_ instance of `HelloAsync`.
+This will run the `hello` method through the `async` proxy on our existing instance of `HelloAsync`.

 ``` markup
 > async